Not sure where to start?

 Hands-on workshop

 Your engineers work on their own codebase during the session.
-They leave with working AI coding workflows — not slides, not theory.
-Remote or on-site, scoped to your team's needs.
+They leave with working AI-Native DevSecOps workflows — not slides, not theory.
+Remote or on-site.
+Pick the format that fits — half-day, full-day, or two-day with a hackathon.

 Ongoing advisory